a movie and hydrodynamics

-With lasting euphoria I wandered home, against the backdrop of Lund’s white university building accentuated in the twilight.
-The building appears rigorous and self-assured in daylight, as a token of knowledge, but that late summer night in 1999 it bewildered me.
-I was a university freshman and had just watched The Matrix, and it did, in a way, change my life.
+I halted in front of the white university building, which was accentuated by the twilight.
+The building excited and frightened me; it stood there as a token of knowledge, yet it was bewildering, as the night was.
+That evening I had watched The Matrix, and it did, in a way, change my life.

 “I know why you’re here Neo.
 I know why you hardly sleep, why you live alone, and why night after night you sit at your computer.
 I know, because I was once looking for the same thing. […] It’s the question that drives us, Neo.
 You know the question, just as I did.”